MohamedRafiki/supplier-selection-optimization/docs/project_charter.md

 ## 3. Main Question

 How can AtlasMotion Industries objectively select the most suitable supplier for industrial spare parts by balancing cost, quality, delivery performance, reliability, and supply risk?

+## 4. Project Objective

+The objective of this project is to develop a data-driven, multi-criteria decision-support model for evaluating and ranking suppliers of industrial spare parts.

+The model will assess supplier performance across five main dimensions:

+- Cost
+- Quality
+- Delivery performance
+- Reliability
+- Supply risk

+The project will also consider spare part criticality to ensure that supplier selection decisions are aligned with the operational importance of each part.

+The final objective is to provide a structured, transparent, and reproducible approach that supports procurement decisions and reduces reliance on subjective supplier selection.